All Episodes

 That's mental.

-Sorry, um apologies for I will rant and rape.
+I will rant and rave.

 Yes, it does.

-And also look at the framing.
+And also, look at the framing.

-First of all, what did the money the government do to earn it?
+First of all, what did the money, the government do to earn it?

-But sorry whether you want to give something to your family.
+But sorry, whether you want to give something to your family.

-We we're gonna get back to that in a second, right?
+We're going to get back to that in a second, right?

-Um so he he carries on whining about that.
+So he carries on whining about that.

 And this is just incredible.